 People bring samples of hair, skin, and debris, such as dried scabs, dust, and lint, to their doctor to prove the infestation is real.
 People may put the samples on a microscope slide or carry them in a container.
 Delusional parasitosis most often affects people over 50 and women but is very rare.

 Some people with delusional parasitosis may have a disorder that causes them to excessively worry about their health (illness anxiety disorder Illness Anxiety Disorder Illness anxiety disorder is preoccupation with having or acquiring a serious disorder.
 People are so worried that they are or might become ill that they become very distressed and have difficulty... read more , formerly known as hypochondriasis), or they may have become aware of some parasitic disorder (for example, scabies Scabies Infestation Scabies is a parasitic skin infestation caused by mites.
 Scabies usually spreads from person to person through physical contact.
 People with scabies have severe itching, even though there are... read more ) from the media or may have been in contact with a person infected by it.
 Some people with delusional parasitosis also have a mental disorder, such as schizophrenia, depression, anxiety, or obsessive-compulsive disorder, but most do not.
-Abuse of certain drugs (such as cocaine or methamphetamine) or withdrawal after prolonged use of alcohol can also lead to delusional parasitosis (see Withdrawal symptoms Withdrawal symptoms Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more ).
+Abuse of certain drugs (such as cocaine or methamphetamine) or withdrawal after prolonged use of alcohol can also lead to delusional parasitosis ( see Withdrawal symptoms Withdrawal symptoms Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more ).

 Diagnosis of Delusional Parasitosis